FernandoAFS/FernandoAFS.github.io/content/posts/mp-py-go/index.md

 ![python-vs-go.
 Credit to https://bitfieldconsulting.com/posts/go-vs-python](python-vs-go.png)

+_Image borrowed from the awesome [Bitfield Consulting](https://bitfieldconsulting.com/posts/go-vs-python)_

 # Introduction

-I've been working on a embedded/electronic control project.
-It was started in Python because it involved machine learning to an extent and because we assume that Python is the tool for every job pretty much.

 Python is a great language and it's ML libraries are second to none, but it's type system, it's dependency environment...
 I found it very hard to write safe code that I'm very sure about.
 Generating a docker image below 1.5Gb is also almost impossible.

-_Image borrowed from the awesome [Bitfield Consulting](https://bitfieldconsulting.com/posts/go-vs-python)_

 The more I worked with it the more I missed Go for it's compiled artefacts, performance and specially it's multiprocess capabilities.

-I wanted to challenge my assumptions and check if Python multiprocess capabilities are up to the task.

-## Motivation:

 !["beautifull" code vs efficient concurrency. https://devopedia.org/go-language](multiproc_graph.png)

 _Graph of beautiful code vs efficiency of concurrency.
 Seen at [devopedia](https://devopedia.org/go-language)_

 Go has been marketed as a solution to write beautifull concurrent code.
 Go has an amazing syntax for concurrent programming.

-I want to test to what extent this is true for simple parallel processing.
+Aside from developer experience I want to test to what extent it compares to Python in single-threaded and multi-threaded benchmarks.

 ## Notes: